Namoshek/docker-php-mssql/README.md

   - With bcmath, exif, gd, imagick, intl, opcache, pcntl, redis, and zip as additional PHP extensions
   - With pcov as additional PHP extension on the CLI image

+- PHP 8.0 (based on Debian Buster) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)
+  - **Warning:** a beta-release is used for the `sqlsrv` and `pdo_sqlsrv` extensions, since no stable release is available
+  - With nano, nodejs, npm, yarn and composer added to the CLI version
+  - With bcmath, exif, gd, imagick, intl, opcache, pcntl, redis, and zip as additional PHP extensions
+  - With pcov as additional PHP extension on the CLI image

 The exact versions can vary from build to build.
 To see a list of all available tags, please have a look at the [Docker Hub image page](https://hub.docker.com/r/namoshek/php-mssql).